Rewilding Europe Foundation

 According to the statutes, ‘’Rewilding Europe Foundation has the objective of, in particular but not exclusively, stimulating (having stimulated), in association with local organisations, the return and expansion of wild nature and wildlife in Europe, as well the stimulation of nature and landscape development, on the basis of natural processes and for the benefit of society.’’

-Both limited companies are meant to be a funding mechanism to enable the work of the foundation, to create a certain level of financial sustainability in the long term and mitigate the risk of liabilities.
-The management responsibility and governance of the limited company is statutory linked to the foundation as its sole beneficiary, owner and director.
+Both limited companies are meant to be a risk mitigating and funding mechanism, supporting the work of the Foundation.
+The management responsibility and governance of the limited company is statutory linked to the Foundation, as its sole beneficiary, owner and director.

 The members of the Supervisory Board of Rewilding Europe do not receive any remuneration, neither directly nor indirectly, for the activities they carry out.
 They are, however, entitled to reimbursement of the costs incurred by them within the performance of their position and approved by the executive board.
 These reimbursements are made clear and are further elucidated in the annual report.
 The reward for directors and other employees is determined by the Supervisory Board in accordance with guidelines of the Goede Doelen Nederland.